GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-05-28 07:57:02 IST
+This content is dynamically generated in Indian Time (IST): 2025-05-28 09:00:49 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 27.88 °C
-Condition: mist
+Condition: haze